warehouse-web/warehouse/src/pages/shop/2020-04-11-portal-004-exercise-and-coloring-book.md

       Beckers.
   - type: text
     body: >-
-      PORTAL 004 - exercise and coloring book for children is the result of PORTAL 004,  a workshop in which children from the public primary school OBS Twiske, under the supervision of students of the MA Fashion Strategy at ArtEZ, investigated the different values of clothing.
+      *PORTAL 004* - exercise and coloring book for children is the result of *PORTAL 004*,  a workshop in which children from the public primary school OBS Twiske, under the supervision of students of the MA Fashion Strategy at ArtEZ, investigated the different values of clothing.
 In this book, which is based on the questions and outcoms of this workshop, children can